alan-turing-institute/Palaeoanalytics/README.md

 # 📝 Licence <a name="licence"></a>

-This software is licensed under the terms of the [Creative Commons Attribution-ShareAlike (CC BY-SA 4.0) software license](https://creativecommons.org/licenses/by-sa/4.0/).
+This software is licensed under the terms of the [GNU General Public License v3.0 (GNU GPLv3)](https://choosealicense.com/licenses/gpl-3.0/).